qijin-3/find_my_users/data/md/findmyusers-install-guide.md

 ---
-title: "Installing and Deploying GitBase: A Step-by-Step Guide"
+title: "Installing and Deploying FindMyUsers: A Step-by-Step Guide"
-description: "A comprehensive guide for setting up GitBase locally and deploying it to Vercel, suitable for beginners."
+description: "A comprehensive guide for setting up FindMyUsers locally and deploying it to Vercel, suitable for beginners."
 date: "2024-08-11"
 ---

-# Installing and Deploying GitBase: A Step-by-Step Guide
+# Installing and Deploying FindMyUsers: A Step-by-Step Guide

-This guide will walk you through the process of setting up GitBase on your local machine and deploying it to Vercel.
-Even if you're new to web development, you should be able to follow these steps to get your GitBase instance up and running.
+This guide will walk you through the process of setting up FindMyUsers on your local machine and deploying it to Vercel.
+Even if you're new to web development, you should be able to follow these steps to get your FindMyUsers instance up and running.

 ## Prerequisites